 So taking care of yourself physically, mentally and emotionally is vital.

 It is important to find something that you enjoy that helps you unwind.
 This is different for everyone.
 Exercise, eating healthily, spending time with those you love (that includes you!) and taking time to unwind each day are key ways to de-stress and keep your immune system healthy.

 Often my clients report feeling calmer along with also addressing their issue with their unique plan of care.
 Removing physical tension in the body facilitates greater harmony throughout your body systems.

 Natural Back Health is a private professional service providing gentle, low force and safe therapy to bring about healing and relief.
 If you have any further questions regarding this topic please do not hesitate to contact the clinic.
 Call today to arrange your first visit!

-Hopefully you find the general information in this blog informative and helpful, however it is not intended to replace medical advice and should not be used as such.
+Hopefully you find the general information on this page informative and helpful, however it is not intended to replace medical advice and should not be used as such.

 Appointment times are flexible with late evening availability at the Cork street clinic.
 The last consultation time for new clients is 19.30.
 The last regular care appointment is 20.00.